 You may disagree with me on this next point.
 That is certainly your prerogative.
 But hear me out.

 Once you receive the name of your new pen pal, I would urge you very strongly to resist the urge to Google them.
 There are several reasons for this:

--There is a very large chance that at least part of the state’s version of the facts is incorrect or incomplete.
-In any case, you will not get the whole story from reading up on their case.
+There is a very large chance that at least part of the state’s version of the facts is incorrect or incomplete.

 For the sake of full disclosure: I made (and stuck to) the conscious decision not to Google (or otherwise look up) anything about Tod’s crime until I had his permission to do so.
 I cannot begin to express to you how much easier that made things as he and I were first getting to know each other.